onyx-platform/engraver/README.md

 #### Cluster Management

-Once you `cd` into the `hello-world` directory and get comfortable with the Onyx project, you create a specification for a new cluster.
+Once you `cd` into the `hello-world` directory and get comfortable with the Onyx project, you can create a specification for a new cluster.
 Engrave lets you have as many clusters as you want.
 Let's make a cluster called `dev` in AWS:

 ```
 $ engraver cluster new --provider aws --cluster-id dev
 ```

 Running this command will generate some files, but it won't actually stand up anything in AWS yet.
-We can inspect our specification specification with:
+We can inspect our specification with:

 ```
 $ engraver cluster describe